cherithanalytics/UGNT/ugnt-trees-v1.0/Trees/README.md

     WWW = three digits with leading zeros for the word number P = one digit for the part of the word
 ```
+* Unicode - Unicode of the UGNT text (includes punctuations).
+* Lemma - Unicode of the UGNT lemma of the word.
+* Lang - Single character for the UGNT language of the text (currently always "G" for Greek)
+* StrongNumber - UGNT Strong number in the format GNNNNN
+  - G = specifies the language
+  - NNNNN = five digits, where the first four digits is the traditional Strong's Number and the fifth digit is a specific UGNT subvariant designation
+* Morph = the UGNT morphological analysis code (see unfoldingWord's documentation on UGNT morphology)
+* Spelling out the UGNT morphological analysis code (the node attributes below are not always present in a particular instances of a terminal node)
+  - Type : part of speech subtype
+  - Mood
+  - Tense
+  - Voice
+  - Person
+  - Case
+  - Gender
+  - Number